 - Their flexible waistband adapts to its wearer’s form nicely and allows it to fit a variety of waistlines.

-- The fabric wicks away moisture and helps keep you dry even when you’re sweating while working in the shivering cold.
+- The fabric wicks away moisture and helps keep you dry, even when you’re sweating while working in the shivering cold.

 - It also has a tagless label that eliminates a potential cause of itching and irritation.

-The Carhartt Super-Cold Weather Legging is also machine washable and incorporates stain-breaker technology that helps to release stains in the wash.
+The Carhartt Super-Cold Weather Legging also is machine washable and incorporates stain-breaker technology that helps to release stains in the wash.

 - Carhartt’s distinctive ruggedness